abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

    SET SPN_AUTHORITY=https://login.microsoftonline.com
    ```

-   > **Note**: You can get the workspace ID and key from the Azure portal and service principal details from the Environment Details tab at the top and then navigate to Service Principal details.
+   > **Note:** You can get the workspace ID and key from the Azure portal and service principal details from the Environment Details tab at the top, and then navigate to Service Principal details.

 1. Export all logs to the specified file: